aztechian/bridgr/README.md

 ## Hosting mode

-Once artifacts have been gathered by Bridgr and moved across the air-gap, it is required that there be an HTTP server available to the network for serving out these artifacts.
+Once artifacts have been gathered by Bridgr and moved across the air-gap, it is required that there be an HTTP server available on the network for serving out these artifacts.
 In the absense of having an existing server available, Bridgr can itself act as a simple HTTP server.
 When run in "hosting" mode (`-H` command line option) Bridgr will not fetch any artifacts or look for a manifest file, but will only serve out static files from the `packages` directory where it is executed.
 When hosting mode is combined with the `--verbose` option, Bridgr will write HTTP logs to stdout in [Combined Log Format](http://httpd.apache.org/docs/current/logs.html#accesslog).
 If you desire logs be written to a file, then you are responsible for redirecting stdout to the appropriate file in your shell.

 Note, that there is no complex configuration available to Bridgr in hosting mode.
 If you require SSL/TLS for your artifacts, then you must use another product.
 A containerized Nginx server would be one option, for example.
 Likewise, there is no authentication for artifacts in hosting mode.